apache/datafusion/docs/source/user-guide/cli.md

 2 rows in set.
 Query took 0.007 seconds.
 ```

-You can also query directly from the remote location via HTTP(S) without
+You can also query directly from any remote location supported by DataFusion without
-registering the location as a table
+registering the location as a table.
+For example, to read from a remote parquet file via HTTP(S) you can use the following:

 ```sql
 select count(*) from 'https://datasets.clickhouse.com/hits_compatible/athena_partitioned/hits_1.parquet'